 Showering: It’s OK to shower anytime, but don’t soak in water (bath, pool, hot tub) for the first 2 days.

 It’s best to consider vasectomy permanent and if you’re not as sure as possible, consider another form of contraception.
 There is surgery to reverse vasectomy, but it is not always effective, and it is expensive.
 Sperm banking is a consideration if you’re not sure you are ready for something permanent.
-There is a bank in Boulder County (Cryogam) and other banks are arranging samples to be picked up from home or mailed.
+There are many online companies that make it easy to send samples.

-Dr. Tonozzi has been a practicing family physician for 25 years and doing vasectomies all of that time.
+Dr. Tonozzi has been a practicing family physician for 30 years and doing vasectomies all of that time.
 In 2020, he started “Go Vasectomy” in order to spend more time doing vasectomies.
-He is performing more than 40 vasectomies per month, making him one of the leading vasectomy providers in Colorado.
+He is performing more than 70 vasectomies per month, more than any other doctor in Colorado.

-In his spare time you’ll find him enjoying time with his family in the outdoors, biking, skiing or running rivers.
+In his spare time you’ll find him enjoying time with friends and family in the outdoors, biking, skiing or running rivers.